 Simply soak your quinoa for a couple of hours, rinse, and cook!
 After soaking, dinner is served in less than 30 minutes.
 Here’s to another delectable and nutrient-dense dinner to add to the weeknight rotation!

 When I discovered protein-packed quinoa as a healthy alternative to rice and pasta, I had to give it a try.
 It was love at first bite.
-Seriously, if you haven't tasted quinoa yet, you have to give it a try.
+Seriously, if you haven't tasted quinoa yet, you have to try it!

 Ingredients